Katy-katy/basic-analytics-on-the-server-log-file/README.md

 # Basic Analytics on The Server Log File

 I was very exited to work on this challenge and I hope, I did it well.
 My main idea was to read the log file line by line and update all my data structure as needed.
 I used dictionaries, queue, and priority queues.
 Since I wanted to keep as less data as possible, I checked the oldest items in the queues and pop them when they were too old.
 The size of my priority queues was restricted by 10 items.
+I used a large log.txt file (about 4 500 000 lines) to test my programm and it took about 5 min to run on my machine.

 ### Feature 1: